Azure/reliable-web-app-pattern-dotnet/workshop/3 - Cost Optimization/README.md

     ![Screenshot of the scale out settings](../images/3-Cost%20Optimization/scale-out.png)

-> Note: Due to limits of the free subsription, the autoscaling may not work.
+> Note: Due to limits of the free subscription, the autoscaling may not work.
 However, it will work if you have a paid subscription.

 ## Cost Optimization in the Relecloud Tickets Application